makersacademy/acebook-rails-template/README.md

 So I can login and use the app

 As a user
+I want to login to AceBook
+So that I can access my posts

+As a user
 I want to enter my email and password on the signup page So that I can create a user account